“Happiness is not something you postpone for the future; it is something you design for the present.”

 In October of 2017, I went to Southeast Asia for three months.

 Feeling carefree, I sat in the open doorway of the train as it passed from the city to the countryside.
-On the train, I heard locals chatting and preparing for their short trips.
+While on it, I heard locals chatting and preparing for their short trips.

 With frequent stops, the train was always full and lively.
 There were always passengers unloading while others came aboard.